MushtakTheAnalyst/BankCustomersChurn-Data-Analysis-and-Visualization-PowerBI-Project/README.md

 - Balance—also a very good indicator of customer churn, as people with a higher balance in their accounts are less likely to leave the bank compared to those with lower balances.
 - NumOfProducts—refers to the number of products that a customer has purchased through the bank.
 - HasCrCard—denotes whether or not a customer has a credit card.
 This column is also relevant, since people with a credit card are less likely to leave the bank.
-•	1 represents credit card holder
+(•	1 represents credit card holder
-•	0 represents non credit card holder
+•	0 represents non credit card holder)
 - IsActiveMember—active customers are less likely to leave the bank.
-•	1 represents Active Member
+(•	1 represents Active Member
-•	0 represents Inactive Member
+•	0 represents Inactive Member)
 - Estimated Salary—as with balance, people with lower salaries are more likely to leave the bank compared to those with higher salaries.
 - Exited—whether or not the customer left the bank.
-  0 represents Retain
+  (0 represents Retain
-  1 represents Exit
+  1 represents Exit)
 - Bank DOJ — date when the Customer associated/joined with the bank.

 Data Gathering:

 Please use the following data assets to pull the data related to Bank customer and associated details.
--ActiveCustomer
+- ActiveCustomer
 - Bank_Churn
 - CreditCard
 - CustomerInfo